tobilg/mesos-framework-boilerplate/README.md

 The `frameworkConfiguration` object defined the basic properties and abilities of the framework.
 Please specifically have a look at the [scheduler docs](https://github.com/tobilg/mesos-framework/blob/master/README.md#scheduler) to get a complete overview of all usable properties.

-As `mesos-framework` is a wrapper around the Master's HTTP APIs, a `masterUrl` needs to be specified.
+As [mesos-framework](https://github.com/tobilg/mesos-framework) is a wrapper around the Master's Scheduler and Executor HTTP APIs, a `masterUrl` needs to be specified.
 If you use Mesos DNS in your cluster, you don't need to set anything here, because `leader.mesos` will be automatically used to discover the leading Mesos Master.

 You should definitely customize the `frameworkName` though!